-Referral for an interim order
+Referral for consideration of an interim order

 This guidance supports investigators and case examiners to decide whether to invite the adjudicators to consider making an interim order.

-Referral for an interim order
+Referral for consideration of an interim order

 - Factors affecting decisions to refer

-- New information
+- New information requiring a new decision

 How and when are referrals for interim orders made?

-Protection of the public
+- necessary for the protection of the public

-Social worker’s best interests
+- in the social worker’s best interests

-Factors affecting decisions to refer
+Factors affecting the decision to refer

 How serious is the risk to the public if the social worker is allowed to practise unrestricted while the concern is investigated?